 Early symptoms of HIV infection may be mild and easily dismissed.
-Even without noticeable symptoms, an infected person can still pass the virus to others.
+But even without noticeable symptoms, an infected person can still pass the virus to others.
 That’s one of many reasons why it’s important to know if you have the disease.

-An estimated 90 percent of HIV-positive people develop skin problems.
+Most people with HIV develop skin problems.
 Rash is the most common symptom of HIV.
 In a person with HIV, the skin can become extremely sensitive to irritants and sunlight.
 A rash may appear as a flat red patch with small bumps, and skin may become flaky.

 Sores, or lesions, may form on the skin of the mouth, genitals, and anus, and may be difficult to treat.
 People with HIV are also at increased risk of herpes and shingles.
 With proper medication, skin problems may become less severe.

 We all have lymph nodes throughout our bodies, including the neck, back of the head, armpits, and groin.
 As part of the immune system, our lymph nodes fend off infections by storing immune cells and filtering for harmful substances.
 As the HIV infection begins to spread, the immune system kicks into high gear.
 The result is enlarged lymph nodes, commonly known as swollen glands.
 It’s often one of the first signs of HIV.
 In people infected with HIV, swollen glands may last for several months.

 HIV makes it harder for the immune system to fight off germs, so it’s easier for opportunistic infections to take hold.
 Some of these include pneumonia, tuberculosis, and hepatitis C. People with HIV are more prone to infections of the skin, eyes, lungs, kidneys, digestive tract, and brain.
 It may also be more difficult to treat common ailments like the flu.

 Taking extra precautions, including frequent hand washing and taking HIV medications, can help prevent some of these illnesses and their complications.